Heading to your first year of University or College?

 Join us Saturday, June 3, 2017 at TRANSITION 101

-Transition 101 is a one-day collaborative event for high school grads on Saturday, June 3, 2017, hosted by Inter-Varsity Christian Fellowship, Power to Change, Ambassadors for Christ and the Canadian Baptists of Ontario and Quebec.
+Transition 101 is a one-day collaborative event for high school grads on Saturday, June 3, 2017 at Wycliffe College in Toronto, hosted by Inter-Varsity Christian Fellowship, Power to Change, Ambassadors for Christ, Navigators, and the Canadian Baptists of Ontario and Quebec.

 We believe it is vital to connect graduating high school students going to college or university with a local faith community, both on campus and in a church.
 The purpose of Transition 101 is to facilitate those connections, not for any particular group, but one part of the body of Christ looking to bridge students into their new chapter.